lyokha/nginx-custom-counters-module/README.md

 }
 ```

-From this output we can see that there were *70* requests spread in bins
+From this output, we can see that there were *70* requests spread in bins
-*04 &ndash; 06* which correspond approximately to a time range from *0.5* to *1*
+*04 &ndash; 06* which correspond approximately to a time range from *0.5* to *1
-and more seconds.
+and more* seconds.

 Let's see how to access all the bins and a specific bin.